HazemSayad/WebARB/README.md

 - Visit [hazemsayad.github.io/WebARB](https://hazemsayad.github.io/WebARB/)
 - Download the project and open `index.html`
 - Clone the repo to your internationalization directory so it will stay up to date just by simply running `git pull`

+# Warning!

+Use this tool at your own risk.
+Browsers can crash, OS'es can crash too, all that will render all your edits and modifications without save **lost**.
+So be careful!